ranjithkannan06/Agro-scraping/README.md

-# 🌾 Athanur Agro - Market Price Scraper & Dashboard
+# 🌾 FARMER'S HUB - Market Price Scraper & Dashboard

 Welcome to the **Athanur Agro** repository!
 This project is designed to scrape, store, and display daily agricultural market prices (specifically flowers, vegetables, and other commodities) in Tamilnadu, India.